 Before you buy a used car from a private seller, you’ll want to check its lien status.
 There are a few ways you can do this.

 - Check with your state’s transportation agency.
-Some state DMV websites allow you to complete online lien searches using the car’s vehicle identification number (or VIN).
+Some state DMV websites allow you to complete online lien searches using the car’s vehicle identification number, or VIN.
+This 17-digit number is located on the lower left side of a car’s windshield, inside the hood, on the engine or where the driver’s side door closes.
+It might also be on the car’s registration card and insurance documents.

 - If you have it, look at the car title.
 If there’s a lien on the car, the car’s title might list the lien holder.